nextml-code/rkale/README.md

 ```
 $ rkale psync
 ```
-Syncs the datasets specified in the `~/<project path>/pyproject.toml` to be identical with their remotes.
+Syncs the datasets specified in the `<project path>/pyproject.toml` to be identical with their remotes.
 ```
 $ rkale psync --upstream
 ```
-Syncs the remote datasets specified in the `~/<project path>/pyproject.toml` to be identical with their locals.
+Syncs the remote datasets specified in the `<project path>/pyproject.toml` to be identical with their locals.

 ### Global example
 ```rkale sync <source> <destination>```